Updated: Nov 19, 2020

 It is clear that massage can have a positive effect on those suffering from depression.
 So should you only get a massage and claim it is a cure all?
 Of course not.

 Doctors should be open to this discussion and will guide you appropriately.
-The therapist needs to provide an efficacious treatment whilst encouraging and motivating the patient to pursue the appropriate corrective exercise.
-And of course, you must never give up in the pursuit of happiness.
+The therapist needs to provide an efficacious treatment whilst encouraging and motivating the patient to pursue the appropriate corrective exercises.
+You must also never give up in the pursuit of happiness.

 General Treatment Plan Expectations